 These new works consider the relationship of cause and effect in an effort to understand the links.
 They embody re-purpose principles and to challenge the possibilities of process.
 The viewer is offered many interwoven possibilities of interpreting and associating meaning from the signs displayed.
 My methodology involves the collation of objects, images or cultural artifacts that I have accumulated from our physical and/or conceptual environments; often as remnants.
 There are no accidents.

-In this series the found CSR sugar bags are stretched upon dismantled timber shipping crates that were also located on the streets of Sydney.
-They are transformed into patterned documents.
-Species extinction, is presented here through its very absence; its shadow.
-The pattern, the articles, the painterly appearance is disarmingly deceptive.
+Stretched upon dismantled timber shipping crates that were possibly used in the export process.
+Extinction is presented here through its very absence; its shadow.
+The checker pattern considers the matrix of power, while the painterly appearance is disarmingly deceptive.